American Civil Liberties Union

 The American Civil Liberties Union (ACLU) is an American nonprofit civil rights organization founded in 1920.
 ACLU affiliates are active in all 50 states, Washington, D.C., and Puerto Rico.
-The budget of the ACLU in 2024 was $383 million.
+As of 2024, the ACLU's budget is $383 million.

 The ACLU provides legal assistance in cases where it considers civil liberties at risk with advocacy from a secularist stance against excessive religious entanglement over the United States government.
 Legal support from the ACLU can take the form of direct legal representation or preparation of amicus curiae briefs expressing legal arguments when another law firm is already providing representation.
 In addition to representing persons and organizations in lawsuits, the ACLU lobbies for policy positions established by its board of directors.

 The ACLU's current positions include opposing the death penalty; supporting same-sex marriage and the right of LGBTQ+ people to adopt; supporting reproductive rights such as birth control and abortion rights; eliminating discrimination against women, minorities, and LGBTQ+ people; decarceration in the United States; protecting housing and employment rights of veterans; reforming sex offender registries and protecting housing and employment rights of convicted first-time offenders; supporting the rights of prisoners and opposing torture; upholding the separation of church and state by opposing government preference for religion over nonbelief in religious doctrine or for particular faiths over others; and supporting the legality of gender-affirming treatments, including those that are government funded, for transgender youth.

 Leadership

-The ACLU is led by a president and an executive director, Deborah Archer and Anthony D. Romero, respectively, as of March 2024.
+The ACLU is led by a president and an executive director, Deborah Archer and Anthony D. Romero, respectively, as of September 2025.
 The president acts as chair of the ACLU's board of directors, leads fundraising, and facilitates policy-setting.
 The executive director manages the day-to-day operations of the organization.
 The board of directors consists of 80 persons, including representatives from each state affiliate and at-large delegates.
 The organization has its headquarters in 125 Broad Street, a 40-story skyscraper located in Lower Manhattan, New York City.

 The leadership of the ACLU does not always agree on policy decisions; differences of opinion within the ACLU leadership have sometimes grown into major debates.
 In 1937, an internal debate erupted over whether to defend Henry Ford's right to distribute anti-union literature.
 In 1939, a heated debate took place over whether to prohibit communists from serving in ACLU leadership roles.
 During the early 1950s and Cold War McCarthyism, the board was divided on whether to defend communists.
 In 1968, a schism formed over whether to represent Benjamin Spock's anti-war activism.
 In 1973, as the Watergate Scandal continued to unfold, leadership was initially divided over whether to call for President Richard Nixon's impeachment and removal from office.
 In 2005, there was internal conflict about whether or not a gag rule should be imposed on ACLU employees to prevent the publication of internal disputes.